antfu/svg-packer/README.md

 Pack SVGs to Icon Fonts - **In Browser**!

-> This was built for [Iconify Explorer](https://github.com/antfu/iconify-explorer), it allows you to choice from 6,000+ icons then pack what you want into iconfonts!
+> This was built for [Icônes](https://github.com/antfu/iconify-explorer), it allows you to choice from 6,000+ icons then pack what you want into iconfonts!
 Please do check it out :)

 ### NPM